RinkAttendant6/JsonI18n/README.md

 Loading a file with keys that already exist will overwrite the values of existing keys.

+### Setting and getting the default language

+The default language is initially specified in the constructor.
+You may call the `getLanguage` and `setLanguage` methods to get and set the default language, respectively.

 ### Working with localized text

 The methods `__` (two underscores), `_e`, `_f`, and `_ef` allow you to work with localized text.